m-saeid/SIMUROSOT-ROBOCHALLENGE/README.md

 ROS: Kinectic

 OS:
-#### : It is strongly recommended not to install the OS on a(any) Virtual Machinet.
+note : It is strongly recommended not to install the OS on a(any) Virtual Machinet.
 Because it may cause problems.

 ROS:
 You can go to:  http://wiki.ros.org/kinetic/Installation/Ubuntu